 The public offering price per share of our common stock will be substantially higher than the as adjusted net tangible book value per share of our common stock.
-Based on an assumed public offering price of \$ per share, which was the last reported sale price of our common stock on The Nasdaq Global Select Market on , 2021, you will experience immediate dilution of \$ per share, representing the difference between our as adjusted net tangible book value per share, after giving effect to this offering, and the assumed public offering price.
+Based on the public offering price of \$37.00 per share, you will experience immediate dilution of \$28.33 per share, representing the difference between our as adjusted net tangible book value per share, after giving effect to this offering.
 To the extent shares are subsequently issued upon exercise of outstanding options, you will incur further dilution.
-In addition, purchasers of common stock in this offering will have contributed approximately % of the aggregate price paid by all purchasers of shares of our common stock but will own only approximately % of our common stock outstanding after this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+In addition, purchasers of common stock in this offering will have contributed approximately 25% of the aggregate price paid by all purchasers of shares of our common stock but will own only approximately 9% of our common stock outstanding after this offering (assuming no exercise of the underwriters' option to purchase additional shares).
 See the section titled "Dilution" for more information.